 Arthroscopy Association of Canada (AAC)

 The founding meeting of the Arthroscopy Association of Canada (AAC) occurred in 2012, initiated by a small group of committed orthopaedic surgeons.
 While there was interest in pursuing a formalized structure, the group did not fully materialize into a functioning association at that time.
-The Arthroscopy Association of Canada (AAC) was re-formed in 2017, and the current AAC Executive is grateful to the founding members, many of whom now form our Advisory committee (see Contact section), and have been pivotal contributors to the early success of the Association.
+The Arthroscopy Association of Canada (AAC) was re-formed in 2017, and the current AAC Executive is grateful to the founding members, many of whom have been pivotal contributors to the early success of the Association.